Jake Warden

 Jake Warden (born February 20, 2002) is an American influencer, singer and make-up artist.
-He is currently an ambassador for Dolce & Gabbana beauty.
+He is currently a brand ambassador for Dolce & Gabbana beauty.

 Early life

 Jake Warden is originally from Longmont, Colorado.
 In an interview with Yahoo Finance, Warden stated that he uses makeup as personal expression and that it does not conflict with his gender identity.

 Career

 In 2013, Warden started his YouTube channel at the age of eleven.
 In April 2017, a video of Warden using the back of his phone as a palette to mix foundation went viral.
 In September 2020, Warden was named one of Paper Magazine's Paper People of 2020.
 In April 2024, Warden was officially announced as the global makeup expert for Dolce & Gabbana.
 In an interview with Cosmopolitan Italia, he stated "It's an honor to be representing this brand...".
 In August 2025, he released his debut single "City of Angels", co-written and produced by Drew Louis.